 “Oh, okay.
 That’s fine with me,” was all I could muster at that point, reverting back to my tendency then to put my walls up whenever I felt vulnerable.

 In reality, I found myself feeling a little sad—possibly heartbroken, even—over someone who was just meant to be a fling.
 The beginning of it seemed magical, almost like a movie: it took place few summers ago, back when I was in the middle of college.
 We had met at a party of a mutual friend, and then a few weeks later coincidentally bumped into each other in a foreign country.
 We proceeded to go on dates, but ended up hanging out for just a semester.
 I guess I was a little too carried away, justifying the warning signs with the fact that we sort of acted like a couple.
-I’ll break up with him at the end of the semester, I kept telling myself, but then he beat me to the punch, and I felt hurt even if I wasn’t supposed to.
+I’ll break up with him at the end of the semester, I kept telling myself, but then he beat me to the punch, and it hurt me even if I told myself it wasn’t supposed to.
 Oh well, I told myself, At least I know more about differentiating flings from a relationship.

 Now that it is summer once again, many of us might be interested in something fun, light and short-term.
 While these three adjectives aren’t exactly synonymous to being levelheaded, a successful summer fling does require a few courtesies that remind us to be realistic as well.
 Cue Carrie Bradshaw’s voice: I couldn’t help but wonder, is there a secret formula to its success?

 Choose your partner wisely